MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

     - Specify the text for the user prompt or policy tip: Keep the default text or specify your own string.

+When you clicked **Save**, your changes are automatically available to users and services.
+There's no longer a separate publish option.

 ## Next steps

 Consider deploying the [Azure Information Protection scanner](deploy-aip-scanner.md), which can use your automatic classification rules to discover, classify, and protect files on network shares and on-premises file stores.